[HISTORY: Adopted by the Board of Health of the Town of Williamstown 9-8-2014. Amendments noted where applicable.]

 Vending machines.
 No tobacco product may be sold by vending machine within the Town of Williamstown.

 Sale of tobacco products by health care institutions.
 No health care institution shall sell or cause to be sold tobacco products as defined herein.
 No retail establishment that operates or has a health care institution within it, such as a pharmacy or drug store, shall sell or cause to be sold tobacco products as defined herein.

-No person shall sell or otherwise distribute tobacco products, as defined herein, within the Town of Williamstown without first obtaining a tobacco product sales permit issued annually by the Town of Williamstown Board of Health.
+No person shall sell or otherwise distribute tobacco products, as defined herein, or as defined in 940 CMR 21.00, within the Town of Williamstown without first obtaining a tobacco product sales permit issued annually by the Town of Williamstown Board of Health.
 Only owners of establishments with a permanent, nonmobile location in the Town of Williamstown are eligible to apply for a permit and sell tobacco products, as defined herein, at the specified location in the Town of Williamstown.